PreschoolKindergartenFirst Grade

 3. Say Your Line (and stick to it!): Use a consistent, predictable phrase.
 'I love you!
 Have a wonderful day!
 I can't wait to hear all about it this afternoon.'

 4. A Confident Smile: Even if you feel like crying, show them a calm, happy face.
-They take their cues from you.
+Kids take their cues from you.

 5. The Final Step: Turn and Leave.
 This is the hardest part.
 Do not linger.
-Lingering sends the message that this is a sad, scary event that you're unsure about.
+Lingering sends the message that this is a sad, scary event that you are not sure about.
 A quick, confident exit tells them, 'You've got this, and I know you're safe.'

 The Confidence Kit for a Great Start